blackminystudio/tacklepay/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No unnecessary changes on `pubspec.lock`
 - [ ] All added TODOs have associated Github issue references
 - [ ] \*.iml and, pubsepc_overrides.yaml are not checkedin
+- [ ] All hard coded strings are present in constants file

 ### Primary reviewer checklist